Soft White vs Warm White: Which is Best for You?

 FAQs

-Is soft white or warm white better?
+Which is better, soft white or warm white?

 It depends on the room and the mood you want.
 Soft white (2700K–3000K) creates a warmer, cozier, and relaxing atmosphere, ideal for bedrooms and living rooms.
 Warm White (3000K–3500K) is slightly brighter and more energetic, great for kitchens, bathrooms, and workspaces.